Suya1671/highway/README.md

 ## How to start

-If you're making a custom project, this is your place to start!
+If you're making a custom project, this is your place to add it to the gallery!

 *Remember to read through the [Project guidelines](https://highway.hackclub.com/advanced/project-guidelines).*